michalroots/michalroots.github.io/_posts/2022-04-29-productivity-juggling.md

 It's kinda like a backlog, but I don't need another app for it.

 I progressively edit the list every time I look at it, which is kinda all the time, and rearrange the order of items in order of priority.
-Whenever I notice resistance suggesting that a task is too big to execute, I replace it with a smaller version of that task.
+Whenever I notice resistance suggesting that a task is too big to execute, or not clear enough, I replace it with a smaller version of that task, or define it better.

 I also added some basic guidance on top:

 ![braindump note image](/assets/braindump-note.jpg)

+In this example "tax return" is way too big, and I replaced with a single step from my accounting checklist.

 Whenever I complete a task, I move it to the ``  done ✅ `` section below all the tasks and feel the boost of endorfins kicking in.